 Our post on William Trevor’s “The Women” (here ) has become one of the most viewed posts on this site.
 It is the top post for the past six months, though it’s been up for only a few weeks of those months.
 It is an exceptional story that delves into many mysteries.
 In that post, I said I didn’t think Trevor had published anything since late 2008.
 This was wrong on one front, obviously, since in 2009 he published his novel Love and Summer.
-I didn’t think much of this error since I was primarily talking about his short stories.
-But I was wrong there too.
+I didn’t think much of this error since, though I could have specified this better, I was talking about his short stories.
+Alas, I was wrong there too!
 The other day I was browsing for anything I could find on Trevor and found that on November 7, 2011, he published a piece in The Guardian (you can click here to read the entire piece — you really should).
 I printed it out properly and started reading it immediately.
-If, like me, you missed it, I suggest you do the same thing.
+If, like me, you missed it, I suggest you do the same thing!
 Due to the interest in “The Women,” I hope there are plenty of you out there who find this to be excellent news.

 I must admit, I wondered how good this story would be.
 It is my understanding that The New Yorker has a right of first refusal when it comes to Trevor’s stories (if you can find a solid source for this rumor, please let me know).
 Not that that magazine always gets only the best.
 They also have a right of first refusal with Alice Munro, but several of her best stories have been published elsewhere.
 Still, it made me wonder if this was passed over, and if not, if The New Yorker and William Trevor ignored their relationship so he could publish a piece in The Guardian, not known for its fiction.
 Perhaps it would be a slight piece, something produced for fun.
-Whatever the case, “An Idyll in Winter” is another masterful work.
+Whyever it ended up in The Guardian, though, “An Idyll in Winter” is another masterful work that deserves its place in the top tier of Trevor’s work.
 I have read it a few times since I found it, and in writing this post, in selecting passages, I found it still hit me just as hard, if not harder.

 “An Idyll in Winter” is a kind of love story that is forced to deal with enemies of love: time and imagination.
 Our lovers are Anthony and Mary Bella.
 The story begins when Mary Bella is twelve.
 She’s trying to stay up late because her new summer tutor is arriving at their isolated house on the Yorkshire moors.
 His train is delayed, she falls asleep, but soon the summer begins and her relationship with Anthony, who is twenty-two.